hnam26/hnam26/README.md

 ### 👋 Hi there

 I'm a student learning Computer Science at **Swinburne University of Technology**.
-I have a passion for data science, data analyst, and also artificial intelligence.
+I have a passion for data science, data analysis, and also artificial intelligence.
 This place is where I save and develop my projects to practice coding.

 ---